mosaicml/examples/examples/inference-deployments/README.md

 Deployment submissions to the MosaicML platform can be configured through a YAML file or using our Python API’s [InferenceDeploymentConfig](https://docs.mosaicml.com/projects/mcli/en/latest/inference/working_with_deployments.html#the-inferencedeploymentconfig-object) class.
 We have provided YAMLs in these examples which contain information like name, image, download path for the model, and more.
 Please see [this link](https://docs.mosaicml.com/projects/mcli/en/latest/inference/inference_schema.html) to understand what these parameters mean.

 Note: The `image` field in the YAML corresponds to the Docker image for the Docker container that is executing your deployment.
 It is set to our latest inference release.

+## Additional Resources
+- [Reach out](https://forms.mosaicml.com/demo?utm_source=docs&utm_medium=docs.mosaicml.com&utm_campaign=always-on) to our ML experts and discover how we can help you on your ML journey.
+- Check out the [MosaicML Blog](https://www.mosaicml.com/blog) to learn more about large scale AI
+- Follow us on [Twitter](https://twitter.com/mosaicml) and [LinkedIn](https://www.linkedin.com/company/mosaicml)
+- Join our community on [Slack](https://mosaicml.me/slack)